Princess-org/Princess-org.github.io/source/expressions.rst

         return 10
     }

-Do note that functions may be defined in any order, so this is perfectly valid:
+Functions may be defined in any order, so this is perfectly valid:

 .. code-block:: princess